A reader asks: I'm the only non-native English speaker on my team

 “I want to come back to something Sarah said a minute ago — she mentioned the pricing change, and I think that’s actually the core issue.
 Can I say one thing about it?”

 That sentence buys you back the airtime you missed.
-It’s a senior move — it takes the meeting backward on purpose — and it works for everyone.
+It works for everyone.
 But it works disproportionately well for people whose construction time is longer, because it removes the “it has to be right now” pressure.

 Use this phrase.
 Twice a meeting, if needed.
 Nobody minds.